mlhartme/stool/main/documentation.md

 If you want to set a property to a value with spaces, you have to use quotes around the key-value pair.
 Otherwise, the Stool does not see what belongs to your value.

-If you change a property, you have to invoke the necessary re-builds or re-starts to make the changes effective.
+If you change a property, you have to get the necessary re-builds or re-starts to make the changes effective.
 E.g. if you change `tomcat.heap`, you have to run `stool restart` to make the change effective.

 Properties have a type: boolean, number, date, string, list of strings, or map of strings to strings.